Festival of Libraries at Manchester Central Library, Manchester, 9–13 June 2021, free entry - Visit now

 The new Festival Of Libraries is a five-day multi-venue celebration of Greater Manchester’s libraries happening 9 to 13 June.
-Taking place in and organised by the UNESCO Manchester City Of Literature, and supported by Arts Council England, the first-ever Festival Of Libraries will feature a vibrant programme of digital art commissions, artist residencies, dance, performance, panel talks and walking tours – and details of the full programme will be announced in May, when you can book your place for all the events as part of the festival, so get it in the calendar and save the date!
+Taking place in and organised by the UNESCO Manchester City Of Literature, and supported by Arts Council England, the first-ever Festival Of Libraries will feature a vibrant programme of digital art commissions, artist residencies, dance, performance, panel talks, workshops and walking tours – with guests including children’s author Michael Rosen, journalist Gary Younge, and local heroes Mike Garry and Shirley May as part of the Inspired By Libraries thread.

-The first-ever Festival Of Libraries will feature a vibrant programme of digital art commissions, artist residencies, dance, performance, panel talks and walking tours – and details of the full programme will be announced in May.
+The first-ever Festival Of Libraries will feature a vibrant programme of digital art commissions, artist residencies, dance, performance, panel talks, workshops and walking tours – with guests including children’s author Michael Rosen, journalist Gary Younge, and local heroes Mike Garry and Shirley May as part of the Inspired By Libraries thread.

 The inaugural county-wide celebration of libraries has a few main aims, including to highlight the library network’s full offer across wellbeing, culture and creativity, digital and information, and, of course, reading, and also to celebrate people: the librarians who run the spaces, the users who make use of the services and the extraordinary stories that emerge from the everyday use of libraries.
 It is hoped the festival will grow into an annual celebration and become a major event of local engagement and international profile.